demisto/content/Packs/ipinfo/Integrations/README.md

-Use the ipinfo.io API to get data about an IP address This integration was integrated and tested with version xx of ipinfo
+Use the ipinfo.io API to get data about an IP address
 ## Configure ipinfo on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.